 Publish an invite

-Once I saw Instagram’s post about the weekend’s global #instameet a light bulb went on.
-I’ve been thinking about organizing an #instameet for some time now, but got lazy, was busy, blah blah blah.
+Once I saw Instagram’s post about the weekend’s global instameet a light bulb went on.
+I’ve been thinking about organizing an instameet for some time now, so this is perfect opportunity!

-I really wanted to offer all the instagramers a nice Tuscan end to #instameetflorence… with treats like a few bottles of Chianti Classico, cheese plates with walnuts and honey, freshly sliced prosciutto and an ambiance with the perfect emu/folk mix of music among brick walls and a red meat slicer.
+I really wanted to offer all the Instagramers a nice Tuscan end to #instameetflorence… with treats like a few bottles of Chianti Classico, cheese plates with walnuts and honey, freshly sliced prosciutto and an ambiance with the perfect emo/folk mix of music among brick walls and a red meat slicer.
 Ya!

 Meeting point, with great views!

 It’s where we took a group shot!
 This flag is 12 years old, so I’m finally putting it to good use.

 We walked across Ponte alla Carraia taking shots of birds flying by Ponte Vecchio then we walked along the river to San Frediano where there’s a little path leading down to the water.
 Side note, would that be a levee, a river bank?
 We were all trying to figure it out!

 It was fun to see the city from below, read random muted graffiti and find a space large enough to take liquid landscape shots.
 I had fun getting up-close to the cascade, something I’ve wanted to do for months.